North Carolina Central University Blog

 Nurses play a vital role in supporting patient outcomes throughout their clinical journeys.
 This includes promoting patient health, comfort, and safety for patients having surgery.
 The role of the perioperative nurse is to care for a patient before, during, and after they have an operation, to help ensure the best outcome and the fastest possible recovery.

-For those who are drawn to the nursing profession and who gravitate toward the more fast-paced nature of the operating room (OR), the perioperative role may be highly rewarding.
-Obtaining an undergraduate degree in nursing can provide the foundational skills they need for a long-lasting and impactful career, along with a competitive salary.
+For those who are drawn to the nursing profession and who gravitate toward the fast-paced nature of the operating room (OR), the perioperative role may be highly rewarding.
+An undergraduate degree in nursing can provide the foundational skills nurses need for long-lasting and impactful careers.

 What’s a Perioperative Nurse?

-Perioperative registered nurses (RNs), also known as scrub nurses or OR nurses, can play an essential role in supporting the surgical team and ensuring ideal patient outcomes.
+Perioperative registered nurses (RNs), also known as scrub nurses or OR nurses, play an essential role in supporting the surgical team and ensuring ideal patient outcomes.
 The role of a perioperative nurse is based in the OR.
-Nurses who work in this position are present during operations, assisting the surgeon and monitoring the vital signs of the patient to ensure their comfort and safety.
+Nurses who work in this position are present during operations, assisting surgeons and monitoring patients’ vital signs to ensure their comfort and safety.

 What Does a Perioperative Nurse Do?